srinivasav257/C-Programs/README.md

 # C-Programs
-write a program to count the number digits in a supplied integer
+write a program to count the number of digits in a supplied integer